JasonBenn/nips-scraper/abstracts.md

 ### #5: On the Consistency of Quick Shift

 ### #6: Rethinking Feature Discrimination and Polymerization for Large-scale Recognition
+_Yu Liu,  Hongyang Li,  Xiaogang Wang_

+Feature matters.
+How to train a deep network to acquire discriminative features across categories and polymerized features within classes has always been at the core of many computer vision tasks, specially for large-scale recognition systems where test identities are unseen during training and the number of classes could be at million scale.
+In this paper, we address this problem based on the simple intuition that the cosine distance of features in high-dimensional space should be close enough within one class and far away across categories.
+To this end, we proposed the congenerous cosine (COCO) algorithm to simultaneously optimize the cosine similarity among data.
+It inherits the softmax property to make inter-class features discriminative as well as shares the idea of class centroid in metric learning.
+Unlike previous work where the center is a temporal, statistical variable within one mini-batch during training, the formulated centroid is responsible for clustering inner-class features to enforce them polymerized around the network truncus.
+COCO is bundled with discriminative training and learned end-to-end with stable convergence.
+Experiments on five benchmarks have been extensively conducted to verify the effectiveness of our approach on both small-scale classification task and large-scale human recognition problem.

 ### #7: Breaking the Nonsmooth Barrier: A Scalable Parallel Method for Composite Optimization
 _Fabian Pedregosa,  Rémi Leblond,  Simon Lacoste-Julien_